Cudahy Man Takes Street Vendor Protection Into His Own Hands

-Recent attacks on Los Angeles street vendors has inspired a man to step in and help by providing the vendors with pepper spray, tasers and personal security items.
+Recent attacks on Los Angeles street vendors inspired a man to step in and help by providing the vendors with pepper spray, stun guns and personal security items.

 When Edin Enamorado saw a surveillance video of a fruit vendor in Long Beach being attacked by two men in January, he felt compelled to do something.